ffaristocrat/mechbay/README.md

 Images of thumbnails of the images in data/tmap/bg/map_###.zip.

 * data/tmap/stage/###_##1/stage.dat

+Data about different areas in the stage, what the map tiles are, which background images they use, and all the units being used in this stage.

 * data/tmap/stage/###_##1/stageConditions.dat

-Data about what the map tiles are, which background images they use, structure of the map and all the units being used in this stage.
+Localisations of the objective texts.

 #### Battle Environments